-No changes were made to the voting and engagement policies in the SIP during the Scheme Year.
+Further detail and the reasons for these changes are set out in Section 2.
+As part of this SIP update, the Employer was consulted and confirmed it was comfortable with the changes.
 The Trustee has, in its opinion, followed the Scheme's voting and engagement policies during the Scheme Year.